-Axis Studios is seeking to recruit PRODUCTION MANAGERS on an ongoing basis to work on upcoming next generation game cinematics and commercial animation projects on fulltime as well as freelance contracts of up to 12 months onsite in Glasgow.
+Axis Studios is seeking to recruit PRODUCTION MANAGERS on an ongoing basis to work on upcoming next-generation game cinematics and commercial animation projects on fulltime as well as freelance contracts of up to 12 months onsite in Glasgow.
 This will initially be on a remote basis due to Covid & all of us working from home at this time.

 The primary duty of the Production Manager is to support the Producer in successfully running a larger project, by maintaining a broad overview of all project departments.

 The role provides a great opportunity to work with a talented team on exciting projects, whilst leading a small team of Production Co-ordinator/Assistants.
 Problem solving, task delegation and a keen eye for logistics are the key skills for this role.